Start here: Evolution has not prepared your brain for today's porn

 This article is a short synopsis of some key concepts.
-For the science behind it, please follow all the links.
+For the science behind it, please follow all the links and read this page.
 Some links go to our articles, which in turn link to studies.
-For a more in-depth understanding, watch Adolescent Brain Meets Highspeed Internet Porn and Your Brain on Porn and read the articles listed at the bottom of this article.
-For porn-induced ED watch Erectile Dysfunction & Porn.
+For a more in-depth understanding and further evidence see The Research Page.
 For specific content explore Porn FAQs.

 Like that lab rat, you have a primitive mechanism in your brain urging you to fertilize the two-dimensional females, males (or whatever) on your screen.
 (Note: The Coolidge effect also occurs in females.
-Studies show that, when given the opportunity, human females are just as promiscuous as males.)
+Studies show that, when given the opportunity, hunter-gatherer females are no less promiscuous than males.)

 Primitive circuits in your brain govern emotions, drives, impulses, and subconscious decision-making.
 They do their jobs so efficiently that evolution hasn't seen the need to change them much since before humans were humans.

 For you, rats, and all mammals, the desire and motivation to pursue sex arises largely from a neurochemical called dopamine.
 Dopamine amps up the centerpiece of the primitive part of the brain—the reward circuitry.
 It’s where we experience cravings and pleasure, and where we get addicted.